openstack/operations-guide/README.rst

 OpenStack Operations Guide
 ++++++++++++++++++++++++++

+This content is read-only now, any changes to operations guide will be done in the openstack-manuals repository where the guide lives in doc/ops-guide.

 This repository contains the source files for the OpenStack Operations Guide.

 You can read this guide at `docs.openstack.org/ops <http://docs.openstack.org/ops>`_.